stanleyomeike/mis-64018/README.md

 # Quantitative Management and Modeling
-Assignments for Quantitative Management and Modelingn (MIS-64018)
+Assignments for Quantitative Management and Modeling (MIS-64018)